Get-PrivilegedLogic/Cloud-Resume/README.md

 ## 📬 Contact

-If you'd like to connect professionally or ask about the project:
+If you'd like to connect professionally or ask about the project!
 > Use the contact form on [https://cloudcrafted.dev](https://cloudcrafted.dev)

 ---